Social security contributions

 In general, foreigners working in Korea are required to subscribe to the NHI program, which is mandatory for all foreign expatriates and employees who earn employment income in Korea.

-Assuming the employee is enrolled as a 'workplace-based insured person' under the NHI scheme, as of 1 July 2018, the applicable premium rate, including long-term care insurance, is 6.7% of the monthly wages (capped at a monthly salary of KRW 99,249,039); split equally between employers and employees at approximately 3.35% each.
+Assuming the employee is enrolled as a 'workplace-based insured person' under the NHI scheme, as of 1 July 2018, the applicable premium rate, including long-term care insurance, is approximately 7.0% of the monthly wages (capped at a monthly contribution of KRW 6,907,220 in total); split equally between employers and employees at approximately 3.5% each.
 The employee contributions to the NHI program are deductible in calculating taxable income.

 By submitting relevant documents, certain foreigners can exempt themselves from the mandatory NHI scheme if they are already covered by insurance from their home country, foreign insurance company, or an employer that provides them with the equal or higher level of medical coverage as prescribed in the Korean NHI Law.